OmniFlix/omniflixhub/x/onft/README.md

 flags:
 name : name of denom/collection
 description: description for the denom
+uri: class uri (ipfs hash of a json file which contains full collections information)
+uri-hash: sha256 hash of the above file
 preview-uri: display picture url for denom
 schema: json schema for additional properties
+royalty-receivers: list of weighted addresses that will  receive royalty fees when an NFT is sold
 creation-fee: denom creation-fee to create denom

 Example: